-Setting password protection on wakeup (exiting Sleep or Hibernation)
+Setting password protection on wakeup (exiting Sleep)

-To set the computer to prompt for a password when the computer exits Sleep or Hibernation, follow these steps:
+To set the computer to prompt for a password when the computer exits Sleep, follow these steps:

-1. Type power options in the taskbar search box, and then select Power Options.
+- 1. Type power options in the taskbar search box, and then select Power Options. - or -

-Right-click the Power meter icon m, and then select Power Options.
+Right-click the Power meter icon main, and then select Power Options.